sksamuel/aedile/README.md

 * invalidate / invalidateAll: Programatically remove entries based on their key(s) or remove all entries.
 In the case of a loading cache, any currently loading values may not be removed.

-You can specify a suspendable function to listen to evictions:
+You can specify a suspendable function to listen to evictions using the `withEvictionListener` method.

 ```kotlin
 val cache = Caffeine